 I have come to know art as the manifestation of an internal process.
 When I make something I am actively exploring issues from media, text, and the constructed environment, especially as it relates to women.

-Nancy Spero, Kiki Smith, Hannelore Baron, Esther Pearl Watson, Eva Hesse, Marlene Dumas, Ellen Gallagher, Mercedes Helnwein, Margaret Kilgallen, Imogen Cunningham, Frida Kahlo, Shani Rhys James, Hannah Höch, Diana Al-Hadid, James Castle, Miranda July, Ann Hamilton, Kathleen Hanna, Agnes Martin, Liliana Porter, Laleh Khorramia, Swoon, Peter Gallo, Lorna Simpson, Heather Day and Tala Madani.
+Nancy Spero, Kiki Smith, Hannelore Baron, Esther Pearl Watson, Eva Hesse, Marlene Dumas, Ellen Gallagher, Mercedes Helnwein, Margaret Kilgallen, Imogen Cunningham, Eileen Myles, Shani Rhys James, Hannah Höch, Diana Al-Hadid, James Castle, Miranda July, Ann Hamilton, Kathleen Hanna, Agnes Martin, Liliana Porter, Laleh Khorramia, Swoon, Peter Gallo, Lorna Simpson, Heather Day and Tala Madani.